imayachita/Word-Embedding/README.md

 ```

-Model Type must be either "word2vec" or "fasttext"
+Model Type must be either "word2vec" or "fasttext". <br>
-SG must be either 0 (for CBOW) or 1 (for Skip-Gram)
+SG equals to 0 refers to for CBOW and 1 refers to Skip-Gram. <br>
-The code will load model in .bin format
+The code will load model in .bin format. <br>
-If the model is in .txt format, type model_type as the file name.
+If the model is in .txt format, type model_type as the file name. <br>
+Default ```topn``` is 10, based on Gensim documentation. <br>
-We can search for multiple words and phrases
+We can search for multiple words and phrases. <br>
-- To search for multiple words, separate different words with space
+- To search for multiple words, separate different words with space <br>
 - To search for phrases, separate multiple words within a phrase with underscore

 Example:
 ```
 python convert_pdf_text.py -i ./data -o text.csv
 ```

 ```